-It’s important to appreciate what Melinda stood for during her too-brief lifetime because her interests form the tenets of the foundation’s grantmaking today.
-In fact, of one recent grant that went directly to a classroom teacher, the foundation stated that its recipient “reminded us of Melinda.”
+PROFILE: The Melinda Gray Ardia Environmental Foundation was established in memory of Melinda Gray Ardia, “a biologist, an environmental activist, and a middle school science teacher.”
+It is important for grantseekers to look over what Melinda stood for because her interests form the tenets of the foundation’s grantmaking.
+In fact, of one past grant that went directly to a classroom teacher, the foundation stated that its recipient “reminded us of Melinda.”

 The foundation also provides helpful grantwriting advice for potential applicants.